 “When the team offered me the draft of what they wanted to publish it was so helpful and really put me at ease with my own decision,” Ortigoza said.

 Washington has taken steps to help health care consumers talk with their providers before making decisions about their care.
-In 2016 the Health Care Authority announced certification of its first four patient decision aids (PDAs), making Washington the first in the nation to formally review, certify and use decision aids.
+In 2016, the Health Care Authority announced its first four patient decision aids (PDAs), making Washington the first in the nation to formally review, certify and use decision aids.

 “Patient decision aids allow me to have a very different discussion with my patients.
 I use them all the time,” said Dr. Matt Handley, a Kaiser Permanente medical director for quality.
 “PDAs do an excellent job at risk communication, helping patients get a clear understanding of the benefits and risks of different treatment options, including choosing not to pursue definitive treatment.”